Trey-Scheid/Recipe-Healthyness-Trends-by-season/README.md

 <img src="assets/american-heritage-chocolate-unsplash.png" alt="examplenorating" height=576 style="display: block; margin: 0 auto">
 <!-- # Recipe-Healthyness-Trends-by-season
 For UCSD class DSC80 project 3 -->
-<base target="_blank"> <!-- links open in new tab -->
 <br>

 # Introduction

-In this notebook we are going to be analyzing a dataset that contains recipes and ratings from <a href="https://www.food.com/">food.com</a>.
+In this notebook we are going to be analyzing a dataset that contains recipes and ratings from <a href="https://www.food.com/" target="_blank">Food.com</a>.
 The dataset consists of `234,429` interactions with recipes.
 Our goal is to answer the following question:

 **Do people eat more unbalanced food during the winter holiday season?**

 We asked this question because we feel people tend to eat more unbalanced during these months since there are lots of holidays and special occasions which include unbalanced food many times.
-Therefore, in order to check if this is true, we are going to analyze the data from <a href="https://www.food.com/">food.com</a>.
+Therefore, in order to check if this is true, we are going to analyze the data from Food.com.

 For this we are going to be analyzing the columns `'id'`, `'date'` and `'nutrition'`.
 The column `'date'` stores the dates in which an interaction was made with a recipe.
 We will use this date as the date a person ate one of the recipes.
 Then we will use the column `'nutrition'` to classify each recipe `'id'` as a balanced or unbalanced recipe.